Unit 1: Foundations of Longevity Coaching¶

 What you'll learn in this chapter:

-- How to apply PN's 6-step coaching model specifically to longevity coaching
+- How to apply PN's 6-step coaching model to longevity clients, step by step

-- Why longevity coaching requires decades-long thinking, not weeks
+- Why longevity coaching asks you to think in decades, not just weeks

-- How to create multi-year roadmaps and build systems for long-term sustainability
+- How to map out multi-year roadmaps and build systems clients can stick with long-term

 The big idea: Longevity coaching isn't a 12-week transformation.
 It's a decades-long partnership where you help clients build systems, not just habits.
-PN's 6-step coaching process applies perfectly to longevity, but with adaptations for long-term thinking, biomarker tracking, and whole-person health.
-This chapter shows you how to use the iterative coaching cycle to support sustainable behavior change over years, not months.
+PN's 6-step coaching process fits longevity well, with a few key adaptations for long-term thinking, biomarker tracking, and whole-person health.
+In this chapter, you'll learn how to use the iterative coaching cycle to support sustainable behavior change over years, not months, without trying to do everything at once.

 Figure: Iterative process visualization

 You've learned what longevity coaching is, how aging works at the biological level, and how Deep Health applies to longevity.
-Now it's time to learn how to actually do it, taking everything you've learned and turning it into a coaching practice that helps real clients thrive for decades.
+This chapter turns that into a coaching practice you can use with real clients, in real life, for the long haul.

-Longevity coaching is fundamentally different from most other types of coaching.
-It's not about a 12-week transformation or a 90-day challenge.
-Instead, it's about helping clients make changes that last for years, even decades, building systems, not just habits, and planning for the long game while still making meaningful progress today.
+Longevity coaching is fundamentally different from most other types of coaching because you’re playing a much longer game.
+Rather than aiming for a 12-week transformation or a 90-day challenge, you’re helping clients make changes that last for years (even decades) by building systems, not just habits, and planning for the long haul while still making meaningful progress today.

 Figure: Time horizons and outcome types

 Metrics: You're tracking biomarkers, biological age, and functional capacity, not just weight or performance.
-Some of these metrics change slowly, and that's okay.
+Some of these metrics change slowly, but slow change doesn’t mean “no change.”

-Goal-setting: You're creating multi-year roadmaps with short-term milestones along the way.
-The big picture provides direction; the milestones provide motivation.
+Goal-setting: You're creating multi-year roadmaps with short-term milestones along the way, so the big picture provides direction while the milestones keep motivation high.
+Think of it like a map plus mile markers.

 Sustainability: You're building systems and environments that last years, not quick fixes that fade.
 A habit is good; a system that makes the habit inevitable is better.